West Orange Pivots to LaunchED

 There is a lot that goes on at WOHS every day.
 We post numerous items on the PTSO Facebook page, website and Twitter during the week.
 These include events, pictures, videos, updated schedule items, sports scores, news, etc. Please like and follow our West Orange High School PTSO Facebook page, check the website for updates and follow us on Twitter.
 All calendar items can be seen in Facebook events.
 You can now find us on Instagram!!
 Please feel free to share any information regarding your class, club, sports team, etc. by emailing firstname.lastname@example.org.
 All of the information in this newsletter is provided by YOU!

 Please make sure to keep your contact information up to date.
 If your address, email or telephone number has changed, please make sure to let WOHS know.
-You may contact them at 407-905-2400 or stop by the front office.
+You may contact them at 407-905-2400.

 Please let the PTSO know if your email has changed by emailing email@example.com.